RoadieHQ/marketing-site/content/docs/integrations/okta/index.md

 ## Introduction

-In order to use the Okta organization plugin, Roadie needs an Okta API token, and the organization URL to communicate with Okta APIs.
-On this page, you'll learn how to set up this API token in your Roadie Admin panel.
+In order to use the Okta organization plugin, Roadie needs an Okta API token, and the organization URL to communicate with Okta's APIs.
+On this page, you'll learn how to set up these two fields in your Roadie Admin panel.

 ## Steps